FACTBOX-What are G7 countries pledging on vaccine doses? | Health

 Britain says that G7 leaders are expected to agree to provide 1 billion doses via dose sharing and financing to end the pandemic in 2022.
 Johnson has pledged to donate at least 100 million surplus coronavirus vaccine doses within the next year, including 5 million beginning in the coming weeks.

-EUROPEAN UNION, GERMANY, FRANCE, ITALY European Commission President Ursula von der Leyen has said the European Union aims to donate at least 100 million COVID-19 vaccine doses to low- and middle-income countries by the end of 2021.
+EUROPEAN UNION, GERMANY, FRANCE, ITALY European Commission President Ursula von der Leyen has said the European Union aims to export 700 million COVID-19 vaccine doses to lower-income countries by the end of 2021.

-That includes a pledge by France and Germany to donate 30 million doses each, with Italy donating 15 million doses.
+France and Germany pledged to donate 30 million doses each, with Italy offered 15 million doses.
 France has also said it has donated 184,000 doses of AstraZeneca's COVID-19 vaccine to Senegal through the COVAX vaccine-sharing programme.

 JAPAN Japan has said it will donate about 30 million doses of vaccines produced within the country through COVAX.